July 23, 2019

 (10 Records, 1989)

 If D’Angelo is considered the godfather of neo soul, then Jazzie B and Caron Wheeler are its direct forebears.
-The hip-hop-led production on classic hits such as ‘Back To Life’ and ‘Keep On Movin” were not only examples of the group’s innovative sound, but helped secure the album’s international success, as it reached eleven on the US Billboard charts.
+The hip-hop-led production on classic hits such as ‘Back To Life’ and ‘Keep On Movin” were not the only examples of the group’s innovative sound, but helped secure the album’s international success, as it reached eleven on the US Billboard charts.
 The following artists on this list likely wouldn’t have been able to achieve what they did without the efforts of Soul II Soul.

 (4th & Broadway, 1990)